dineshkumarv86/mraa/README.md

    $ git clone https://github.com/adlink/mraa
    ```

-3. For LEC-AL-AI with IPi-SMARC, we have to i Insert 2C & GPIO driver
+3. For LEC-AL-AI with IPi-SMARC, we have to insert 2C & GPIO driver

   ```
    $ sudo modprobe i2c_i801